douglas-gibbons/mqtt-toys/otto/README.md

 docker run --rm -p 8080:80 dougg/otto
 ```

-## Development server

-Run `make up logs` to bring otto up and point a browser to http://localhost:4200/

-## Switch Topics

-Base topics are configured in the YAML file, but the messages are expected to follow a specific format.
-For example, assume the base MQTT topic for device is `homeassistant/switch/sprinkler`:
+## Device Configuration and Messages

+The interface reads [discovery](https://www.home-assistant.io/docs/mqtt/discovery/) messages from the MQTT broker and users these to configure what devices to display and control.

+For example, suppose we configure otto to use a "discover prefix" of "homeassistant", and we publish a retained message like this:

+* topic: `homeassistant/switch/sprinkler/config`
+* payload: `{"name": "Sprinkler system", "state_topic": "homeassistant/switch/sprinkler/state", "command_topic": "homeassistant/switch/sprinkler/set"}`

-* Clicking on the web interface button to turn the sprinkler on will send a message on topic `homeassistant/switch/sprinkler/set` with a value of "ON"
+Clicking on the web interface button to turn the sprinkler on will send a message on topic `homeassistant/switch/sprinkler/set` with a payload of `ON`

-* Once the sprinkler has been turned on, whatever is controlling it is expected to set `homeassistant/switch/sprinkler/state` to `ON` and set the retain flag on that message
+Once the sprinkler has been turned on, whatever is controlling it is expected to set `homeassistant/switch/sprinkler/state` to `ON` and set the retain flag on that messag

 Likewise for turning our example sprinkler off.

-This use of "set" and "state" messages is compatible with [Home Assistant](https://www.home-assistant.io/components/switch.mqtt/) among others.
+Use of "set" and "state" messages is compatible with what [Home Assistant](https://www.home-assistant.io/components/switch.mqtt/) expects.

-## Development server
+## Development Environment

 Run `make up logs` to bring otto up and point a browser to http://localhost:4200/